Back to Glossary

 • Contract Law: Ensure that the agreement meets the requirements of contract law, including offer, acceptance, consideration, and mutual assent.

-• Fair Labor Standards Act (FLSA): Comply with the FLSA's requirements regarding minimum wage, overtime pay, child labor, and recordkeeping.
+• Fair Labor Standards Act (FLSA): In the U.S., it should comply with the FLSA's requirements regarding minimum wage, overtime pay, child labor, and recordkeeping.

 • Anti-Discrimination Laws: Avoid provisions in the agreement that discriminate against employees based on protected characteristics such as race, gender, age, disability, or religion.